Find a Lender-Approved Local Conveyancer in Wigan

 Residential Landlord and Tenant Conveyancing solicitors in Wigan

-The firms listed below are a small selection of solicitors in Wigan with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+The list below is a small selection of solicitors in Wigan specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on Court proceedings for possession

 • Alker Ball Healds, 29-33 King Street, Wigan, Lancashire, WN1 1EG